 Average Credit Card Processing Fees

-We get this question a lot here at CardFellow: "What's the average credit card processing charge for [insert your business type here] business?"
+We get this question a lot here at CardFellow: "What's the average credit card processing charge for a [insert your business type here] business?"
 There are easy answers to this question, and then there are the right answers.

 - Typical Credit Card Processing Costs